 If you want to scan then destroy the original paper record, your office must have a written Scanning Policy on file with UW Records Management Services.
 We encourage you to use our Scanning Policy Builder to aid in drafting a departmental scanning policy that meets all University and State requirements.

-For state, gift, and endowment budget records see the Financial Records section of the general schedule.
+ProCard and other records not attached to ARIBA must be retained by your office for their full retention period.
+For state, gift, and endowment budget records, see the Financial Records section of the General Schedule.
 For grant and contract budgets see the Research and Grant/Contract Records section.
-Records viewable in MyFinancial.desktop and Ariba, are managed centrally.
-Any paper or electronic copies of records you have are duplicates and should not be retained.
-See Electronic Records that do not need to be printed or saved.
+Any records managed in legacy systems such as MyFD (MyFinancial.desktop) and ARIBA will be retained centrally and will remain accessible for their full retention period.
+Records uploaded and viewable in Workday Finance are managed centrally.
+Any paper or electronic copies of records you have uploaded are duplicates and should not be retained.
+Refer to Electronic Records that do not need to be printed or saved.